rusili/AC-Android/lessons/fragments-exposed/readme.md

-### Independent Research and Discussion-
+### Independent Research and Discussion

 Fragment Arguments - Every fragment instance can have a Bundle object attached to it.
 A bundle contains key-value pairs that work like intent extras of an Activity.
-How can we use bundles to simplify the architecture of our meme fragments?
+How can we use this to simplify the architecture of our meme fragments?